100-m/100m.io/extra/docs/voltrade.md

 # ***Code*** architecture

 The code is available at [https://github.com/100-m/back-voltrade](https://github.com/100-m/back-voltrade).
+The code is located in a shared drive VOCFS01 > `S:/CODE/`.

 #### Folder structure